Skip to main content

 Christopher Huang, managing director, CHP Law: As a relatively new law firm in the Singapore industry – brand recognition is always a challenge.
 It is common for many clients, especially established clients who have been using lawyers for many years, to want to “return” to established and traditional brands.
 As such, when the name “CHP” comes up – more often than not (especially in earlier years), clients would go “who is this?”.

-Lastly, it related to manpower.
-In a society of Singapore where branding matters, new graduates tend to want to apply to bigger firms to get experience and the perception is that bigger firms are “better”.
+Lastly, it relates to manpower.
+In a society like Singapore where branding matters, new graduates tend to want to apply to bigger firms to get experience and the perception is that bigger firms are “better”.
 This leads to the talent availability being somewhat restricted, especially in the new graduate field – and the search for suitable hires becomes more challenging.

 Nichol Yeo, director, Nine Yards Chambers: The complexity and value of disputes has steadily increased.
 The clients have also become savvier, seeking out more value when engaging counsel.
 Boutique firms, particularly the smaller outfits, now have a chance to be involved in complex, cross-border disputes.
 The challenge is then for the boutique firms to calibrate the correct balance between having sufficient capacity whilst remaining competitive.